Lcrypto/trapping-sets-enumeration/README.md

 P.S.
 Upd: 20 January 2022.
-Gift for the New Year)  Dr. Chad A. Cole kindly share his Matlab source code (folder Chad Cole LDPC Error Floor Archive) for Trapping Sets analysis, famous research in detail described at report
+Gift for the New Year)  Dr. Chad A. Cole kindly share his Matlab source code (folder Chad Cole LDPC Error Floor Archive) for Trapping Sets analysis, famous research in detail described at report [1] and in paper [2].
-Chad A. Cole, et al. Hall A General Method for Finding Low Error Rates of LDPC Codes, May 2006 https://arxiv.org/abs/cs/0605051 and in paper  "C. A. Cole, S. G. Wilson, E. K. Hall and T. R. Giallorenzi, “A general method for finding low error rates of LDPC codes, ” submitted to IEEE Trans. on Inform.
-Theory, June 2006.".

 Thank you very much Dr. Chad A. Cole!

+[1].
+Chad A. Cole, et al. Hall A General Method for Finding Low Error Rates of LDPC Codes, May 2006 https://arxiv.org/abs/cs/0605051
+[2].
+"C. A. Cole, S. G. Wilson, E. K. Hall and T. R. Giallorenzi, “A general method for finding low error rates of LDPC codes, ” submitted to IEEE Trans. on Inform.
+Theory, June 2006."
+[3].
+Tao Tian, C. R. Jones, J. D. Villasenor and R. D. Wesel, "Selective avoidance of cycles in irregular LDPC code construction," in IEEE Transactions on Communications, vol. 52, no. 8, pp. 1242-1247, Aug.
+2004.